ocharles/blog/posts/2017-08-23-extensible-effects-and-transformers.md

 All without extra syntatic burden, a complicated type class, or duplicating the implementation.

-You can see the final implemantion of [`listenbrainz-client` here](https://hackage.haskell.org/package/listenbrainz-client-1.0.1/docs/src/Web-ListenBrainz.html).
+You can see the final implementation of [`listenbrainz-client` here](https://hackage.haskell.org/package/listenbrainz-client-1.0.1/docs/src/Web-ListenBrainz.html).